kaitlinnewson/ojs-tools/README.md

-# OJS-scripts
+# OJS-tools

-Little scripts for working with Open Journal Systems software from PKP.
+Scripts and tools for working with Open Journal Systems software from PKP.

 PRs welcome.